Gordana Čomić: 2001–12

 Serbia's government fell after Milošević's defeat in the Yugoslavian election, and a new Serbian parliamentary election was called for December 2000.
-Serbia's electoral system was reformed prior to the vote, such that the entire country became a single electoral division and all assembly mandates were assigned to candidates on successful lists at the discretion of the sponsoring parties or coalitions, irrespective of numerical order. Čomić received the twenty-first position on the DOS's electoral list.
+Serbia's electoral system was reformed prior to the vote, such that the entire country became a single at-large electoral division and all assembly mandates were assigned to candidates on successful lists at the discretion of the sponsoring parties or coalitions, irrespective of numerical order. Čomić received the twenty-first position on the DOS's electoral list.
 The list won a landslide majority victory with 176 out of 250 mandates, and she was included in the DS's delegation when the new assembly convened in January 2001.
 She became a party vice-president later in the year and served as a deputy speaker of the assembly.

 In October 2003, Čomić controversially delayed a vote of no-confidence in the government of Zoran Živković, prompting some opposition members to charge that the delay was a method to give the government more time to build a working majority.
 Speaker Nataša Mićić ultimately dissolved the assembly for new elections on 13 November 2003.
 The Democratic Party contested the resulting 2003 parliamentary election at the head of its own alliance, and Čomić received the sixth position on its electoral list.
 The list won thirty-seven seats, and she was again included in the DS's assembly delegation.
 The rival Democratic Party of Serbia (DSS) formed a coalition government after the election, and the DS moved into opposition.

 Čomić supported Živković against Boris Tadić for the vacant Democratic Party leadership in January 2004.
 It was reported that Tadić responded by blocking Čomić from becoming the new assembly speaker, a position she had expected to receive.
 Tadić was chosen as party leader in February 2004, and Čomić was defeated in her concurrent bid for re-election as a party vice-president.
 In her second parliamentary term, she chaired the foreign affairs committee and served on the committees for environmental protection and European integration.
 In 2006, she was appointed as part of Serbia's delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE PA).
 She supported Serbia's integration into the European Union and criticized what she regarded as efforts to increase the country's dependence on Russia.
 In 2006, she worked with parliamentarians from Montenegro on a regional charter of minority rights.